 - And Naso Contadino, offering Italian wines we likely weren’t even aware of so we could experience what flavours there are across the Atlantic.

 But our moments of clarity can come from the most interesting places—let me tell you three things that stuck with me from the evening I spent at Creeds!

 Three Things I Took With Me From My Night at Creeds

 1) I Don’t Hate Coffee!
 I’ve Just Never Had a Good One!

 This completely changed the game for me.
 For decades I’ve thought coffee wasn’t my thing, but I think someone put it best on my last trip to Mexico:

 “The only reason you don’t like coffee is because you’ve never had a good one.”

 And I didn’t know how right he was.

-What Creeds does differently is put a science behind the way they brew coffee.
+What Creeds does differently is put science behind the way they brew coffee.
 As Jonah Creeds put it—how do you make artisanal bread and Wonderbread taste the same?
 You burn the hell out of them both!

-And the same goes for coffee—the reason why I didn’t enjoy the brews from mainstream joints is because they burn their beans which makes coffee taste way more bitter.
+And the same goes for coffee—the reason why I didn’t enjoy the brews from mainstream joints is that they burn their beans which makes coffee taste way more bitter.
 At Creeds, they weigh, taste and time their coffee to get the perfect brew, knowing that making the perfect cup is an artform and not some mechanical process.